Urban Trails in Central Alberta

 Several communities in Central Alberta have developed well-used trail systems.
 Many

-are part of or linked to the Trans
+are part of or linked to The Great Trail (also known as the Trans

-The largest and best known trail system is in the City of Red Deer,
+The largest and best known trail system in the region is in the City of Red Deer,

 much of which is in Waskasoo Park.